This article covers:

 Product management is all about making frequent changes and adjusting as needed; if you can’t measure your success, you won’t do it well.

 The next step is to maintain your product roadmap accessible to all team members.
-One approach to accomplish this is to post a publically viewable product road map.
+One approach to accomplish this is to post a publicly viewable product roadmap.

 Product Managers may use publicly available product roadmaps to ensure that everyone on the team understands where the product is going and what planning tools and tactics are employed.

-A tool such as Chisel can help you keep track of all your tasks in one place.
+A product management software tool such as Chisel can help you keep track of all your tasks in one place.
 This feature allows you to share them with others, so they know what’s coming down the pipeline.

 The next step is to prioritize and manage tasks effectively.
-Product managers often juggle many balls at once, from developing new products and features to collecting customer feedback to meeting deadlines.
+Product managers often juggle many balls, from developing new products and features to collecting customer feedback to meeting deadlines.

 It’s essential to have a system to help you stay organized and on top of everything.

-Managing tasks effectively will help ensure that essential items don’t get overlooked and that employees are accountable for their work.
+Effectively managing tasks will help ensure that essential items don’t get overlooked and that employees are accountable for their work.

 It is necessary to use data and explain why pursuing a specific course of action is the best option for your stakeholders, consumers, and other people.